leftrightleft/skills-secret-scanning/.github/steps/1-tbd.md

   ![edit-credentials-file](/images/edit-credentials-file.png)

-5. Copy the following text into the `credentials.yml` file
+5. Copy the following text and paste it to the bottom of the `credentials.yml` file.

 ``` yaml
 default: